poveteen/HiveMind-core/jarbas_hive_mind/minds/readme.md

-## Hive Mind
+## Hive Minds

-listen for secure websocket connection, interact with mycroft-core  message bus
+listen for secure websocket connection, interacts with a mycroft-core message bus

+sends orders to drones

+processes requests from drones

 ## Message Bus API